AssetFetch/spec/spec.md

 - An endpoint for querying implementations of one specific asset

 The provider MAY implement, based on their needs:
-- A session status endpoint
+- A connection status endpoint
 - An endpoint for unlocking resources
 - An endpoint for loading previously withheld datablocks after the unlocking step